Bob Rogers (DJ): Career

+In October 1976, Rogers joined 2GB, but his time with the station was short-lived.
+While compering the 2GB morning program, in June 1977, Rogers was sacked, after he failed to use the seven-second-delay button, during an on-air conversation with John Singleton.
+Singleton's use of a 'four-letter word' was broadcast.
+The topic of conversation was Rogers' imminent change of time slot to an afternoon segment.

 2CH radio

 In November 1995, Rogers accepted John Singleton's offer and joined Sydney radio station 2CH.
 On 21 February 2007, according to the Nielsen radio ratings survey, Bob Rogers' Morning show became the fourth most heard radio programme in Sydney in that particular timeslot by beating John Laws of 2UE into fifth place.
 It is generally more difficult for an easy listening station in Sydney to achieve a greater audience share than a talkback station.
 Overall, 2CH has overtaken 2UE to claim sixth place.

 On 5 December 2007, Rogers was verbally abused with obscenities by long-time professional rival John Laws, in unprovoked circumstances whilst dining at lunch with 3AW personality Derryn Hinch in a Woolloomooloo restaurant.
+Rogers was awarded the Medal of the Order of Australia (OAM) in the 2010 Birthday Honours for "service to the media as a radio broadcaster".

 After suffering a stroke while on air in 2018, Rogers announced in November 2018 that he would stop presenting his morning programme.
 He continued presenting his Reminiscing program on Saturdays until 3 October 2020, when he finally retired.

 Radio career breakdown

+Death

+Rogers died in Mosman on 29 May 2024, at the age of 97.